By Herwig Pommeresche

 According to the cycle of living material model, we can attest that humus is created by life, out of life, for life.

-The second annual Healthy Soil Summit is a virtual event taking place this August 25-26, 2020.
-It will consist of 2 days of high quality soil education and interaction with experts.
-Klaas Martens will be the keynote speaker.
-Learn more about the Healthy Soil Summit here.
+The second annual Healthy Soil Summit took place on August 25-26, 2020.
+It featured 2 days of high quality soil education and interaction with experts, with Klaas Martens as the keynote speaker.
+And the best part is – you can still purchase the replay!
+Learn more here.